Unpacking the Causes of Infertility in Women (With a Side of Hope)

 Is unexplained infertility common?

 Unexplained infertility is diagnosed in approximately 10–30% of couples undergoing fertility evaluations when standard tests return normal results for both partners.
-It does not mean nothing is wrong — it may indicate subtle issues with egg or sperm quality, fertilisation, or implantation that current diagnostic tools cannot detect.
+It doesn't mean nothing is wrong — it may indicate subtle issues with egg or sperm quality, fertilisation, or implantation that current diagnostic tools can't detect.
 Many couples with unexplained infertility do go on to conceive, either naturally over time or with treatments such as IUI, IVF, or targeted supplementation.